Wild, rugged and largely undiscovered by many of us, the Mourne Coastal Route should be on every adventure lover’s must-visit list.

 To get there, you must park at Carrick Little car park.
 From there you need to follow the path that takes you through the valley.
 You will see a small wooded area ahead with a path running alongside which you must follow.
 Continue to walk upstream when you hit the river and before long you will spot some waterfalls with glorious rock pools.
 The water here is crystal clear and so refreshing, it really is an idyllic spot to cool off after the short hike in!

-Get your blood pumping at Bloody Bridge:
+Get your blood pumping with some water bouldering:

 The Mourne Coastal Route: Stay